DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_genres_of_publication.md

 'Going electronic' in this case usually means no more than generating some kind of electronic representation, as accurate as possible, of the printed book.
 Sometimes the files used for making the printed book will be converted into an EPUB by a third party.
 This electronic edition is then checked for readability and accuracy of layout (for example, making sure that images and captions are on the same page).

-The publisher may make use of a **content management system**, which in its simplest form is just a collection of **folders**/directories on a hard drive.
+The publisher may make use of a **content management system (CMS)**, which in its simplest form is just a collection of **folders**/directories on a hard drive.
 Archiving is important: often publishers have had to scan their own books for a reprint, simply because they failed to properly archive the files.
 Maintaining an archive of semantically structured content also offers many new possibilities, not only for efficiently reissuing the publication but also for doing so in new formats which were not previously available.

 There are many common characteristics between individual publications within each genre.
 A better understanding of these characteristics will allow publishers and designers to make good use of new possibilities.